cc-mkotrike/testqs1/README.md

 	The license file {emailed from SAS as SAS_Viya_deployment_data.zip} which describes your SAS Software Order.
 	SAS 9.4 software order details required to download the sasdepot.

 * A resource group that does not already contain a Quickstart deployment.
-For more information, see Resource groups(https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).
+For more information, see [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).
 ### Download SAS Software for 9.4 and Viya
 * Follow the SAS Instruction to [download the SAS 9.4 Software](https://documentation.sas.com/?docsetId=biig&docsetTarget=n03005intelplatform00install.htm&docsetVersion=9.4&locale=en).
 * Follow the SAS Instruction to Create the [SAS Viya Mirror Repository](https://documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.5&locale=en).